From our private database of 26,900+ case briefs...

 Facts

-The Consumer Financial Protection Bureau (CFPB) (plaintiff) was created in the aftermath of the 2008 financial crisis.
-Its primary function was to implement a large body of consumer-protection law.
-The structure of the agency was different from any agency in existence.
-It had a single director who was appointed by the president with the advice and consent of the Senate.
-That director served for a five-year period and could only be removed by the president for cause.
-Additionally, it was funded directly by the Federal Reserve rather than by appropriations from Congress.
-The CFPB issued Seila Law (defendant) an investigative demand to produce evidence related to possible illegal business practices.
-Seila Law refused, claiming that the CFPB did not have the authority to issue orders because its structure violated the separation-of-powers doctrine under the Constitution.
-The CFPB filed a petition in court to enforce the order.
-The lower courts found that the structure of the CFPB was valid.
+After the 2008 financial crisis, Congress passed the Dodd-Frank Act, which established the Consumer Financial Protection Bureau (CFPB) (plaintiff).
+Congress gave the CFPB broad powers to implement a large body of consumer-protection law.
+Unlike other independent agencies, which were typically headed by multimember boards, the CFPB had a single director appointed by the president with the Senate’s consent.
+Once appointed, a director had a five-year term and could be removed by the president only for cause.
+Additionally, the CFPB was funded directly by the Federal Reserve rather than by congressional appropriations.
+The CFPB issued law firm Seila Law (defendant) a demand to produce certain evidence for a CFPB investigation.
+Seila Law refused to comply, claiming that the CFPB did not have authority because the agency’s structure violated the Constitution’s separation-of-powers doctrine.
+The CFPB petitioned to enforce its investigative demand.
+The district court found that the CFPB’s structure was constitutional, and the Ninth Circuit affirmed.
 Seila Law appealed to the Supreme Court.

 Rule of Law